lastefoto-ee/lastefoto-ee.github.io/content/en/post/photo-shoot-little-cook/index.md

 ---
 title: Photo shoot "Little Cook"
-subtitle: Photo day for babies from 9 months to three years
+subtitle: Photo shoot for babies from 9 months to three years

 # Summary for listings and search engines
-summary: Photo day for babies from 9 months to three years
+summary: Photo shoot for babies from 9 months to three years

 # Link this post with a project
 projects: